Rhododendrons

 Rhododendron ferrugineum Rusty-leaved alpenrose

-This small shrub is the commonest European species, distributed in the Pyrenees, the Alps, the Jura Mountains, and the northern part of the Apennines.
+This small shrub is the commonest European rhododendron species, distributed in the Pyrenees, the Alps, the Jura Mountains, and the northern part of the Apennines.
 It often covers large areas of mountain slopes at elevations between 1,600 and 2,200 m, especially on acid soils.
-Its name stems from a rusty-coloured layer of hairs, covering the underside of the leaves, which has also given rise to the specific name, from the Latin ferrum (‘iron’).

-Rusty-leaved alpenrose often covers large areas of mountain slopes, as here in the Grossglockner area, Austria.
+Rusty-leaved alpenrose, Sölkpass, Austria.
 (Photo copyright © by Kaj Halberg)

-Rusty-leaved alpenrose, Grossglockner area.
-Striped daphne (Daphne striata) is seen in the background.
+Rusty-leaved alpenrose, Grossglockner.
+The plant in the background is striped daphne (Daphne striata).
 (Photo copyright © by Kaj Halberg)

 Rhododendron hirsutum Hairy alpenrose

-Hairy alpenrose, Berner Oberland, Switzerland.
-A common spotted orchid (Dactylorhiza maculata ssp. fuchsii) is also seen in the upper picture.
-(Photos copyright © by Kaj Halberg)
+Hairy alpenrose, Berner Oberland.
+A common spotted orchid (Dactylorhiza maculata ssp. fuchsii) is also present.
+(Photo copyright © by Kaj Halberg)

 Rhododendron hodgsonii

-This large shrub, which grows to 7 m tall, is easily identified by its dense inflorescences and large leaves.
-The flower colour varies from whitish to deep pink.
-It has a rather limited distribution, from eastern Nepal eastwards to south-eastern Tibet, growing at elevations between 3,000 and 3,800 m.
+This large shrub, which grows to 7 m tall, is easily identified by its dense, flat-topped inflorescences and large leaves.
+It has a rather limited distribution, from eastern Nepal eastwards to Arunachal Pradesh and south-eastern Tibet, often forming pure stands at altitudes between 3,000 and 4,000 m.

-Rhododendron hodgsonii, Barun Valley (top), and Ghunsa Valley, both in eastern Nepal.
+Rhododendron hodgsonii, Ghunsa Valley, eastern Nepal.
 (Photos copyright © by Kaj Halberg)

 Rhododendron lapponicum Lapland rhododendron